IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Hellion's 2nd phase will now only start if the player is wearing a Soul of Secrets, allowing the 1st phase to be farmed and the player to get Souls of Bytes without having to face the 2nd phase right after

+-The great Hellion rebalance and refactor!
+Hellion's beam has been given a visual overhaul to fix a bug where it was invisible (see fixed), Hellion gains defense and debuff immunity apon activating Tyrant's Glare (post Festive Moons/warped background phase), also Hellion's arena aura has been changed to something less flashy on the eyes and likely more GPU friendly, Skeletron Hands now do 150 contact damage, Hellion has more delay before moving again with the lasers, or shooting sky fractures, some other attacks changed in an effort to make them more fair, army enemies will now fly at the player more often, and much, much more

 -It is now possible to jump to floors in the Deeper Dungeons you have cleared via the new Deeper Dungeons Config (since this update sadly)

 -The Strange Portal has been given a head and can now be manually moved into different houses